 Shoulder bursitis anatomy

-There are four major shoulder bursae and two minor ones in the shoulder area.
-The subacromial bursa, which is more prone to shoulder bursitis than other bursae for some populations.
-This bursa is located within the subacromial space of the shoulder, kind of sandwiched between the acromion, the coracoid process, and the coracoacromial ligament above it and the supraspinatus muscle below.
+The subacromial bursa, which is more prone to shoulder bursitis than other bursae for some populations, is located deep within the subacromial space of the deltoid, sandwiched between the acromion, the coracoid process, the coracoacromial ligament above it, and the supraspinatus muscle below.
 It is also bordered to the side by the deltoid muscle.

 The subcoracoid bursa is located to the front of the subscapularis muscle and below the coracoid process.
 It reduces friction among the short head of the biceps brachii tendons, subscapularis muscle, and the coracobrachialis.